pjbruin/Dirichlet_modL/README.md

 # Lifting characters

 Keep the same notations.
-Embedding F* into mu(l^d-1) allows us to lift X into a character (Z/mZ)* -> C*.
+Embedding F* into mu(&#8467;^d-1) allows us to lift X into a character (Z/mZ)* -> C*.

-If the label of X is l.d-m-i, then the index of the lift is m.i.
+If the label of X is &#8467;.d-m-i, then the index of the lift is m.i.

+In particular, lifting characters is injective.

+# Reducing characters

+Let now X : (Z/mZ)* -> C* be a complex-valued character.
+Let N be the multiplicative order of X, so that X assumes values in mu(N), and write N = N' × L where L is a power of &#8467;.
+This corresponds to the decomposition X = X' × Y, where X' assumes values in mu(N') and Y assumes values in mu(L).

+Since F* has no l-power torsion, if we want to reduce X to a F*-valued character we must drop Y altogether.
+We now focus on reducing X'.

+Let d be the order of (&#8467; mod N'); this is the smallest value such that F* contains a primitive N'-th root of 1, namely z := t^((l^d-1)/N').
+We reduce X' by sending e(1/N') to z.

 # Dirichlet groups mod &#8467;
 In this repository we store raw data for the collection [Dirichlet_gp_modl] in the database [mod_l_eigenvalues] for the [LMFDB](https://github.com/LMFDB/lmfdb).